 Student entry visa

+The entry visa is the authorisation granted to non-EU citizens (belonging to countries outside the European Union and the Schengen Area) to enter, transit or stay in Italy.
+Visa are issued by the Italian Embassies and Consulates in the country of residence of the foreign citizen.
 Citizens of some countries do not require a visa for touristic stays, family visits, short courses, lasting no more than 90 days in the Schengen area countries, including Italy.

-NON-EU citizens wishing to apply for a study visa for enrolling in university courses must submit a pre-registration request on the ministerial portal Universitaly before applying for the study visa.
+NON-EU citizens wishing to apply for a study/University enrollment must submit a pre-registration request on the ministerial portal Universitaly before applying for the study visa.
 The pre-enrollment on Universitaly is compulsory for the following Courses and Programmes: Bachelor’s Degree courses, Master’s Degree courses, Single-Cycle Master’s Degree courses, First- and Second-Level Postgraduate Degree courses, Foundation courses, PhD courses, Specialisation courses, Advanced courses, Italian Language and Culture courses, Single Courses (about mobility programmes, Erasmus or exchange, please see the Paragraph below).
-The pre-enrolment on Universitaly is not requested for Summer/Winter Schools: for such short stay programmes is fine a short stay visa (Uniform Shengen visa, if requested).

 Applicants for university courses requiring prior admission by the competent Board of the degree course must also upload the admission letter issued by the relevant course on the Universitaly portal.
 For information on the documentation required for pre-registration in a PhD or Postgraduate degree please contact the PhD or Postgraduate Degree Office.